Loui Batley

-Louie Anne Batley (born in Chorley, Lancashire) is an English actress, singer, and dancer best known for her role in Hollyoaks as Sarah Barnes.
+Louie Anne Batley (born 9 June 1987) is a British actress, singer, and dancer.
+She is best known for her role as Sarah Barnes in the Channel 4 soap opera Hollyoaks.

 Early life

-Louie Anne Batley was born in Chorley, Lancashire, England on 9 June 1987.
+Louie Anne Batley was born in Chorley on 9 June 1987.
 She attended Rivington Primary School and Westholme Upper School in 1998 to 1999, but left due to dance commitments.

 Career

 Batley had minor roles prior to her role in Hollyoaks, including a part as Angus Deayton's young girlfriend Natalie in the second series of Julia Davis' award-winning black comedy Nighty Night.

 Batley played the role of Sarah Barnes on Channel 4 soap opera Hollyoaks from 2005 until 2009.

 Batley was due to appear in the second series of the BBC show Just the Two of Us, but was dropped after her professional singing partner Russell Watson quit the show due to health problems.
 She also performed the opening song on 2007's BBC Children in Need, along with co-stars Kevin Sacre, Gerard McCarthy and Summer Strallen.

 Batley was once a singer in the band Verity.